tethysplatform/tethys/docs/installation/mac.rst

 4. Install HTCondor (Optional)
 ------------------------------

-HTCondor is a job scheduling and resource management system.
-It is used by the Tethys Compute module and is required for the module to have full functionality.
+HTCondor is a job scheduling and resource management system that is used by the Tethys Compute module.
+Distributed computing can be configured without installing HTCondor.
+For more information on how HTCondor is used for distributed computing in Tethys and the different configuration options see :doc:`../tethys_sdk/cloud_computing`.

 a.
 Use a browser to download the HTCondor tarball from the `HTCondor downloads page. <http://research.cs.wisc.edu/htcondor/downloads/>`_ Click the link next to the version you wish to install.
 Select condor-X.X.X-x86_64_MacOSX-stripped.tar.gz, complete the rest of the form to submit your download request.
 This should redirect you to a page with a link to download the tarball.